wesselb/varz/docs/_build/html/_sources/readme.rst.txt

     array([[ 1.43477728,  0.51006941],
            [-0.74686452, -1.05285767]])

-By default, assignment is non-differentiable and overwrites data.
-For differentiable assignment, set the keyword argument ``differentiable=True``.
+By default, assignment is non-differentiable and *overwrites* data.
+For differentiable assignment, which *replaces* data, set the keyword argument ``differentiable=True``.

 .. code:: python